 Why are My Tomato Flowers Falling Off and Not Making Fruit?

 Now that your tomatoes are bursting with growth and flowers and you are anticipating the red fruit that will develop, you find flowers dropping or withering on the plant.
 Why is that happening?
 The problem is called blossom drop.
 The main reason is that the flowers are not getting pollinated.
-Tomatoes have perfect flowers, meaning both male and female flower parts are in the same flower.
+Tomatoes have perfect flowers, meaning both male and female reproductive organs are in the same flower.
 The pollen is moved from the male part (stamen) to the female part (pistil) by wind movement of the plant or by vibration of the flower by bumble bees or other pollinators.
 So what are the causes of lack of pollination?

 Abiotic Stresses That Lead to Blossom Drop

 - Temperature – high or low temperatures can negatively effect pollination.
-The ideal temps for good pollination and fruit development is between 70-85°F. If the daytime temperature rises above 85°F, or nighttime temps rise above 70°F or drop below 55°F, the pollen becomes nonviable, therefore no pollination occurs and the flower dries up and falls off.
+The ideal temps for good pollination and producing fruit is between 70-85°F. If the daytime temperature rises above 85°F, or nighttime temps rise above 70°F or drop below 55°F, the pollen becomes nonviable, therefore no pollination occurs and the yellow flower dries up and falls off.

 - Relative Humidity – The ideal range is between 40-70%.